Helping Those Who Fought For Us

 If You’re Facing Discrimination, Be Sure To Call The Right Attorney™

 If you have been fired, discriminated against, demoted based on your military service, be it for the Army, Navy, Air Force, Marines or National Guard; or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
 If you have been wrongfully terminated or fired for any reason within one year of returning from serving in the United States Armed Forces, you may have a claim.
 Do not wait.
 Call the right attorney now.
 You have protected us.
 Let us protect you.
-The Spitz Law Firm, LLC and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 Get A Free Consultation Call Us Today